web3j/web3j-corda/docs/quickstart.md

 ./gradle build
 ```

-For more information on using the web3j-corda CLI, head to the [CLI section](command_line_tools.md).
+For more information on using the web3j-corda CLI, head to the [Examples section](examples.md).

 The generated Corda project demonstrate a number of core features of `web3j-corda`, including: